-APPENDIX XVII - Code of conduct for intervention with minors and vulnerable adults
+APPENDIX XVII - Code of conduct for ministry involving minors or vulnerable adults

-[Name of the parish or the Service] is a reputable organization, and that's why we created this code of conduct for all our employees and our volunteers including clergy members, religious or laity.
-While our employees and volunteers all have unique importance and individuality, we are all collectively an organization committed to acting in the best interests of minors and vulnerable adults.
-Safety, rights and well-being of minors and vulnerable adults we serve are central to our daily activities.
+In as much as [Name of the parish or the Service] is a reputable organization, this code of conduct was established for all our employees and our volunteers including clergy members, religious or laity.
+While our employees and volunteers all have unique importance and individuality, we are all, collectively, an organization committed to acting in the best interests of minors and vulnerable adults.
+Safety, rights and the well-being of minors and vulnerable adults we serve are central to our daily pastoral activities.
 Within reasonable limits, we develop constructive relationships with this group.

-We will not tolerate misconduct by an employee or volunteer, especially if it affects the welfare of the minors and vulnerable adults we serve.
+We will not tolerate any misconduct by an employee or volunteer, especially if it affects the welfare of the minors and vulnerable adults we serve.

-Misconduct is an inappropriate behavior that can be manifested among others by the following ways:
+Misconduct is inappropriate behavior that can be manifested, among others, in the following ways:

-- Contact a minor or a vulnerable adult outside the normal scope of responsibilities or tasks of an employee or volunteer, for example:
+- Contact with a minor or a vulnerable adult outside the normal scope of responsibilities or tasks of an employee or volunteer, for example:

 - Sending personal letters or texts (SMS)

 - Making personal phone calls;

-- Having personal Internet communications (email, instant messaging, social networking sites, chat rooms, etc.);
+- Having one-to-one personal communications over the Internet (email, instant messaging, social networking sites, chat rooms, etc.);

-- Sending personalized gifts.
+- Sending personalized gifts...

-Note: We are not talking of misconduct when a person gives a thank you card, a birthday card, a greeting card or a small gift, provided that this gesture is considered reasonable in the circumstances, that such actions do not add up to give an excessive number and that these exchanges are made within the workplace, in the presence of others and knowledge of the organization.
+Note: Misconduct does not constitute a thank you card, a birthday card, a greeting card or a small gift, provided that this gesture is considered reasonable in the circumstances, that such actions do not amount to an excessive number and that these exchanges are made within the workplace, in the presence of others and with the knowledge of the organization.

-- Ask a minor or a vulnerable adult to accompany him without permission of parents/guardians/caregivers. - Spend time with a minor or a vulnerable adult out of work or planned activities (unless this is an activity resulting from parental initiative and that the organization is aware of this activity and has previously approved it). - Favoritism toward a minor or a vulnerable adult. - Telling lewd jokes to a minor or a vulnerable adult. - Showing a minor or a vulnerable adult pornographic or sexist material (posters, cartoons, calendars, journals, photos, etc.) or display such material in plain view. - Taking pictures of a minor or a vulnerable adult, except at the express request of the organization, and provided that these photos are taken with devices that belong to the organization or are its responsibility.
+- Asking a minor or a vulnerable adult to accompany him without the permission of parents/guardians/caregivers. - Spending time with a minor or a vulnerable adult out of work or planned activities (unless this is an activity resulting from parental initiative and that the organization is aware of this activity and has previously approved it). - Showing favoritism toward a minor or a vulnerable adult. - Telling lewd jokes to a minor or a vulnerable adult. - Showing a minor or a vulnerable adult pornographic or sexual material (posters, cartoons, calendars, journals, photos, etc.) or displaying such material in plain view. - Taking pictures of a minor or a vulnerable adult, except at the express request of the organization, and provided that these photos are taken with devices that belong to the organization or are its responsibility.

-Note: A staff member must never use his/her own cell phone or camera to photograph a minor or a vulnerable adult or send or copy pictures taken by him/her of a minor or a vulnerable adult over the Internet or any personal storage device.
+Note: A staff member must never use his/her own cell phone or camera to photograph a minor or a vulnerable adult nor send or copy pictures taken by him/her of a minor or a vulnerable adult over the Internet or any personal storage device.